 Don’t expect to find taxi cabs like in your country (America), the locals consider those 14 seaters min bus as taxi and those cabs are normally called “special hire”.
 In Uganda, most people know English more especially in big towns like Kampala.

 You can’t find cabs anywhere in Uganda there are specific places where they stage and they are cheap.
 Some drivers won’t communicate in English but they will do their best to make you understand what mean.

 Since everything is now made simple and can be done on phone, from your location you can order a cab using your smartphone app like Uber, Taxify, and others.

 Catching buses in Uganda

-In Uganda, buses are rarely used and they are mostly used when traveling long distance like from the capital Kampala to remote areas of the country.
+In Uganda, buses are rarely used and they are mostly used when traveling long distances like from the capital Kampala to remote areas of the country.
 And buses are only booked from the bus park.
 Fares are really affordable by western standards.

 Drinking water in Uganda

 Something NOT to do in Uganda is to drink the water.